mopify/mopi/README.md

 Octave.

-There are two methods available to install dependency packages, one is the shell script `install_packages.sh`, and the other is a MATLAB function `install_packages.m`.
+There are two methods available to install dependency packages, one is the shell script `morp.sh`, and the other is a MATLAB function `install_packages.m`.

 These lightweight utilities can be included in any MATLAB/Octave project which